hanschacko/worldcup/README.md

 # Project Statement and Background

+The goal of this project will be to leverage various sources of team and player data in addition to historical match results to construct a 2018 FIFA World Cup prediction model and evaluate those models against the baseline of predictions from simply incorporating FIFA ranking as a measure of team strength. <br>

 The FIFA World Cup is one of the most prominent sporting events in the world yet relative to other major sports, football/futbol/soccer analytics generally lags the state of the art for sports analytics.
 There are many reasons why national team soccer analytics trails other major sports